 The obvious question is whether the internal complexity and expense of the Triton True Phantom box results in a tangible, practical benefit?
-Triton’s own technical analysis establishes the theoretical validity of the underpinning physics and engineering, and the company’s web site carries many impressive graphs validating the claimed benefits.
+There is no doubt as to the theoretical validity of the underpinning physics and engineering, and Triton's web site carries many impressive graphs validating the claimed benefits.
 But close examination reveals that the real-world benefits are, in reality, vanishingly small — and that the potential benefits will inevitably also vary according to the precise nature of the internal circuitry of different mics.

 So we really are talking of very, very small technical improvements here, which in my view are well into the realms of diminishing returns, and are of a kind which is likely to be detectable and appreciated only by the most critically exacting of purists working with the most aurally demanding sources in perfect recording and monitoring conditions; the engineering sophistication and elegance involved here is unnecessary in 99.5 percent of real-world recording situations.

-Nevertheless, this isn’t a case of snake-oil selling: there can be no doubt that this is a very good product and the marketing claims are completely legitimate.
+Nevertheless, this isn’t a case of snake-oil selling: there can be no doubt that this is a very well-engineered product and the marketing claims are completely legitimate.
 And any reduction in systemic distortion, no matter how small, is a welcome advance in the science of recording — in an ideal world all phantom supplies really should be built this way.
 But for the vast majority the cost/benefit ratio will be very hard to justify, so I suspect the potential market for Triton’s clever little box — in its current form, at least — will be rather limited.
-Nevertheless, Triton have applied for a patent on their design and have advanced plans in place for a miniaturised ‘chip’ version of the circuitry to permit easy and low-cost integration of the system in other manufacturer’s products.
+However, the designer of the true Phantom, Joost Kist, has applied for a patent and has advanced plans in place for a miniaturised ‘chip’ version of the circuitry to permit easy and low-cost integration of the system in other manufacturers' products.
 It will be interesting to see which manufacturers, if any, choose to adopt Triton’s system in the future.

 €449 (about $517).